21 years ago today - Ledley recalls debut at Anfield

 No ordinary player, no ordinary debut.
-Indeed, Ledley King’s path to legendary status at Spurs began in extraordinary circumstances at Anfield just over 20 years ago.
+Indeed, Ledley King’s path to legendary status at Spurs began in extraordinary circumstances at Anfield 21 years ago today - 1 May, 1999.

 Ledley was 19 at the time and had been in and around the first team squad when he got the call from the bench from George Graham in the final match of the 1998/99 season against Liverpool.